New Boyzone documentary reveals ‘damaging’ rise to fame – here’s how to watch

 From the BBC’s Boyband Forever documentary to Robbie Williams’s divisive biopic Better Man (the one where he’s played by a CGI monkey, of course), there’s been a growing sense of nostalgia for Nineties boyband culture.

 Now, Boyzone is back in the spotlight with a new three-part documentary detailing the Irish group’s rise to fame.
-Airing on Sky Documentaries this week, it goes behind the scenes and shines a light on the “toxic environment” behind their rise to fame.
+Airing on Sky Documentaries and available on Now TV, it goes behind the scenes and shines a light on the “toxic environment” behind their rise to fame.

 In the trailer, members of the band – Ronan Keating, Keith Duffy, Shane Lynch and Mikey Graham – open up about the highs and lows of fame, with their former manager, Louis Walsh (now estranged from the band), giving his perspective on Boyzone’s time in the spotlight.

+Formed in 1993 by talent manager Walsh after auditioning more than 300 men across Ireland, the band shot to fame after the release of their debut single in 1994 – a cover of the Four Seasons’ Working My Way Back To You.
+Boyzone parted ways in 2000 but reformed in 2007, with the documentary revealing the truth behind the initial split and their damaging rise to fame.

 The documentary will also explore how the late Stephen Gately was forced to come out as gay after a crew member threatened to sell details of his sexuality to the tabloids.
-The series also touches on the singer’s death in 2009, at the age of 33, and the damaging impacts the media had.
+The series also touches on the singer’s death in 2009, at the age of 33.

-Formed in 1993 by talent manager Walsh after auditioning more than 300 men across Ireland, the band shot to fame after the release of its debut single in 1994 – a cover of the Four Seasons’ Working My Way Back To You.
-Boyzone split in 2000 but reformed in 2007, with the documentary revealing the truth behind the initial split.

-From its release date to how to watch the series, here’s everything you need to know about Boyzone: No Matter What.
+With the series officially out, here’s everything you need to know about Boyzone: No Matter What.

 ‘Boyzone: No Matter What’ trailer

-While we wait to watch Boyzone: No Matter What, the trailer provides a good insight into what we can expect from the tell-all documentary, including how damaging the tabloids were and the band’s turbulent relationship with their then-manager, Louis Walsh.
+The trailer for Boyzone: No Matter What provides a good insight into what we can expect from the tell-all documentary, including how damaging the tabloids were and the band’s turbulent relationship with their then-manager, Louis Walsh.

 How to watch ‘Boyzone: No Matter What’ in the UK

-Sky Documentaries will begin showing episodes of Boyzone: No Matter What on Sunday 2 February.
+Sky Documentaries aired the first episode of Boyzone: No Matter What on Sunday 2 February.
 That means Sky TV subscribers can watch without having to sign up for any extras.

 If you’re not already a Sky customer, you can get a Sky Stream box (£26 per month, Sky.com), which comes with a Sky TV entertainment package plus some bonus subscriptions such as Netflix and Discovery+.
 Sky Stream doesn’t need a satellite dish and is the cheapest and easiest way to get Sky TV, giving you access to Sky Atlantic, Sky Showcase and Sky Max, as well as on-demand content.